Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Experiments and Results

-For testing, we use the pre-trained policy network to take all the decisions in the case of the standard DRL agent and a subset of decisions in the case of the hybrid agent.
-We set the exploration rate to zero in both cases.
-To test the performance of the learning agents, we run five iterations of 2000 games each against the three fixed policy agents.
-The order of play is randomized for each game.
+We run multiple experiments to evaluate the different learning agents.
+In the case of the standard PPO agent, all decisions are made using the pre-trained actor network.
+The actor network makes a subset of the decisions for the hybrid PPO agent and follows a fixed-policy for the remaining actions.
+We use the pre-trained policy network to take all the decisions in the case of the standard DDQN agent and a subset of decisions in the case of the hybrid DDQN agent.
+We set the exploration rate to zero for both the standard and the hybrid DDQN agents.
+For each experiment, we use different combinations of agents to play the four-player Monopoly game.
+Each experiment is run for five iterations of 2000 games each.
+The order of play is randomized for each game.\\

+\textbf{ Experiment 1 - PPO vs Fixed-Policy}\\ For the first experiment, we evaluate the performance of the two PPO agents when playing against the three fixed-policy agents.
+We provide the results for the standard PPO agent and the hybrid PPO agent in \Cref{table_rl_results} and \Cref{table_hybrid_results} respectively.
+We observe that the standard PPO agent has a win rate of \textbf{69.95\%} while that of the hybrid PPO agent is \textbf{91.65\%}.
+The result is in line with what we saw during training.
+The hybrid PPO agent outperforms the standard PPO agent by more than \textbf{20\%} when playing against fixed-policy agents.\\

+\textbf{ Experiment 2 - DDQN vs Fixed-Policy}\\ We perform a similar evaluation for the DDQN agents as we do for PPO agents in the first experiment.
+We run five iterations of 2000 games each against the three fixed-policy agents for both learning agents.
 The standard DRL agent achieves a win rate of \textbf{47.41\%} as shown in Table \ref{table_rl_results}.
-The hybrid agent significantly outperforms the standard agent and achieves a win rate of \textbf{76.91\%} as shown in Table \ref{table_hybrid_results}.
+The hybrid agent significantly outperforms the standard agent and achieves a win rate of \textbf{76.91\%} as shown in Table \ref{table_hybrid_results}.\\